 I love new challenges.
 So, for the new Bond International Software, Inc. I began creating a new and consistent branding and messaging for the organization and its staffing and recruiting software — including the newly introduced AdaptSuite staffing software.
 As the internet became the primary focus for marketing, I played a key role in developing the websites and content (blog articles and whitepapers) to drive website traffic and branding.
 For sales and marketing, I selected and implemented a new marketing Customer Relationship Management system based on Microsoft CRM.
 This was so successful that it was eventually deployed throughout Bond’s entire international organization.
 Further, I selected and implemented an integrated marketing automation system with MS CRM, ClickDimensions, to further manage and help to achieve Bond’s marketing goals.

 In 2016, prior to Bond’s acquisition by Symphony Technology Group (STG), I was laid off along with about 16 percent of the U.S. staff in a major reorganization.
 In 2017 Bond was merged with eRecruit under STG’s majority control — continuing the consolidation of software vendors to the staffing industry.

 Along the way, I’ve been privileged to meet and work with some outstanding people in the staffing and recruiting industry.
 I’ve had lots of conversations with staffing and recruiting agency owners, C-level management, managers, and front-line staff.
 I’ve learned about their challenges — the things that keep them up at night — and what get’s them excited about their jobs.
 I’ve also learned a lot from the analysts that cover the contingent workforce industry.

 It’s my intention to share what I’ve learned.
+The opinions expressed are my own.
 I hope you’ll find it interesting and informative.

 Connect with me on LinkedIn: https://www.linkedin.com/in/philmccutchen